 Undergraduate students must be enrolled in undergraduate level coursework for a minimum of half-time in order to be eligible for summer aid.
 Summer budgets are based on half-time enrollment.
 Enrollment does not have to be in one term but can be spread out among the various summer terms.
-There are consequences for dropping or withdrawing from summer courses, so students with questions about how changing enrollment during summer will affect their aid, should contact the Financial Aid office.
+There are consequences for dropping or withdrawing from summer courses.
+Students with questions about how changing enrollment during summer will affect their aid, should contact the Financial Aid office.

 |Semester||Full Time||3/4 Time||1/2 Time|

 Graduate students must be enrolled in graduate level coursework for a minimum of half-time in order to be eligible for summer aid.
 Summer budgets are based on half-time enrollment.
-Enrollment does not have to be in one term but can be spread out among the various summer terms.
-There are consequences for dropping or withdrawing for summer courses, so students with questions about how changing enrollment during summer will affect their aid should contact our office.
+Enrollment does not have to be in one term but can be spread out among the various summer sub-terms.
+There are consequences for dropping or withdrawing for summer courses.
+Students with questions about how changing enrollment during summer will affect their aid should contact our office.

 Satisfactory Academic Progress and Summer

-Note: In some cases Summer awarding takes place before Spring semester grades are finalized and SAP review is completed.
-If you are SAP’ed at the end of Spring and already have summer aid awarded, your disbursement will be held.
+Note: In some cases, Summer awarding takes place before Spring semester grades are finalized and SAP review is completed.
+If you are not making SAP at the end of Spring and already have summer aid awarded, your disbursement will be held.
 If funds have already disbursed, then you will need to return the funds and pay the business office directly.
-If this happens, be sure to submit the appropriate SAP Appeal found on the SAP webpage.
+If this happens, be sure to submit the appropriate SAP Appeal found on the SAP page.

 Summer Withdrawal Consequences

-According to Federal regulations, financial aid recipients who withdraw from all courses or stop attending classes before the last day of class, have not “earned” all of their financial aid that was received for that semester.
-Because each summer term (185L, 186M, 186S, 185T, 186T, 187T, 185M, 188T, 191M, 192L, 192M, 191T, 192T, 193T) is considered by federal regulation its own semester for Return of Title IV (R2T4) purposes.
+According to Federal regulations, financial aid recipients who withdr1w from all courses or stop attending classes before the last day of class, have not “earned” all of their financial aid that was received for that semester.
+Because each summer term is considered by federal regulation its own sub-term for Return of Title IV (R2T4) purposes.
 Students may have part of their summer aid returned if withdrawing from classes after having completed a session OR if withdrawing while still being enrolled in future sessions.